jimblandy/serve-live/README.md

 provides [server-sent events] when files in that directory changes, so that web pages can automatically refresh.

+The served address is hard-coded as `0.0.0.0:3000`.
+This should be visible both from `localhost` and from the network.
+The served directory defaults to the current directory, but you can pass the path as an argument on the command line.

+To hook up the automatic refresh, I put the following code in `auto-reload.js`:

+    var events = new EventSource("events");
+    events.addEventListener("files-changed", (event) => {
+        events.close();
+        location.reload()
+    })

+    events.onerror = (err) => {
+        console.error("server-sent event source 'event' failed: ", err);
+    };

+Then I load it as a module from my HTML file (say, `index.html`):

+      <script type="module" src="auto-reload.js"></script>

+When I visit `localhost:3000`, that serves me `index.html`, which loads the module, which subscribes to update events at `http://localhost:3000/events`, and arranges to reload the tab whenever I touch anything.
+Done!

+Type `serve-live --help` for more details.

 ## But `npm start` does this already.

 Indeed, and much more!